mcastrorib/image-rev/README.md

 ```

 After checking cohesion in image data, the application reads the data, builds the 3D model and start the REV analysis.
-Once the analysis is completed the following image pops up:
+Once the analysis is completed the REV analysis results are shown:

 <a name="figure2"><div id="figure2"></div></a>
 <p align="center">
   <img src="examples/revs/REV-sphere-example_rm=center_rs=1/REV_analysis.svg">
 </p>
 <p align="center">Figure 2: REV analysis digitalized sphere used for usage example.</p>

+After closing the data visualization window, the application asks if the user wants a REV extraction from the original image.
+Answer "yes" ("y" and "Y" are also valid) and it will asks the size of the desired REV. The extracted REV files will be saved at ``imgs`` folder inside the results directory.